denglinsui/JMirror_Experiment/README.md

 # JMirror_Experiment

-This project incorporates the codes for the simulations and real data analysis of "A New FDR Controlling Procedure for Identifying Simultaneous Signals".
+This project incorporates the codes for the simulations and real data analysis of "Joint Mirror Procedure: Controlling False Discovery Rate for Identifying Simultaneous Signals".

 ## Simulation